oracle-livelabs/adb/shared/adb-speaks-human/sqlfw/sqlfw.md

 ## Introduction

-In this lab, you create and enforce a SQL Firewall policy for the `APP_USER` database user. **Oracle SQL Firewall** is a robust security feature built into the Oracle Database 23ai, designed to provide real-time protection against common database attacks by restricting access to only authorized SQL statements or connections.
+In this lab, you create and enforce a SQL Firewall policy for the `SELECT_AI_USER` database user. **Oracle SQL Firewall** is a robust security feature built into the Oracle Database 23ai, designed to provide real-time protection against common database attacks by restricting access to only authorized SQL statements or connections.

-You begin by using Data Safe and Database Actions to create a collection of allowed SQL statements for `APP_USER`.
+You begin by using Data Safe and Database Actions to create a collection of allowed SQL statements for `SELECT_AI_USER`.
 This collection is referred to as the *allow-list*.
-Next, you test that `APP_USER` cannot run any other statement on the target database.
+Next, you test that `SELECT_AI_USER` cannot run any other statement on the target database.
 Lastly, you add a SQL statement from the violation log to the allow-list.

 Estimated Lab Time: 20 minutes